npalm/plantuml-server/README.md

 Dockerized plantuml server to run plantuml in a container.
 For details how to user plantuml-server see https://github.com/plantuml/plantuml-server

+## Motivation
 This docker image differs to the one at the source repository since the server distrubimtion and jetty runtime are created at build time instead of execution time.
+Also an extra non root user for execution is added.

 ## Run